 To understand Japanese cuisine, it is helpful to understand the elements of a meal.
-Before delving into this topic, however, a helpful primer on Japanese cuisine is available for your reference.
 A typical Japanese dinner at home involves a single course with several dishes presented all at once.

 Seaweed (nori), rice seasonings (furikake) and rice toppings (tsukudani)

 Plain rice is often enjoyed at home with seasoned seaweed (nori) or rice seasonings known as furikake which is often a mix of dried vegetables, egg, seaweed, bonito flakes, or sesame seeds.
 Another type of topping for rice is known as tsukudani, which is a wet seasoning (as opposed to dried seasonings) often made of seaweed or kelp, and might be mixed with dried fish or other seafood.

 In addition to rice, every Japanese meal includes soup.
 The first, and most common type of soup is a miso based soup (miso shiru), and the variety of ingredients that are included in the miso soup is only limited to the creativity of the chef.
 The second type of soup is a clear dashi based soup (sumashi jiru) that can include numerous combinations of vegetables, protein, and seafood.
 A third, and slightly less common type, of soup, is called consommé, which is more westernized and based on a protein and mirepoix broth.
 The soup in a Japanese meal is almost always served hot.
 The concept of chilled soup such as gazpacho is less common.

 Pickles, also known as tsukemono in Japanese, are comprised of pickled vegetables or fruit.
 There are countless varieties of tsukemono that are almost always served alongside rice.